Crumbls/ReColorado/README.md

 Until it can really be built out, we need to determine it's importance.
 We can not get in the weeds with this one.

+## TODO
+Create jobs for Laravel so we can focus on being a back end process.
+Add appropriate events.

 ## Examples
 $listings = \ReColorado::getLatestResidential(50);
 $listings = \ReColorado::getLatestCommercial(50);